 In the event of an accident, The General® is prepared to assist you with your car insurance claim and guide you through the process.
-If you have an auto insurance policy from The General and need to report a new claim or check an existing claim, please contact us by phone or through the app.
-We are here for you.
+If you have an auto insurance policy from The General and need to report a new claim or check an existing claim, please contact us using any of the methods below.

 Car Insurance Accident Claim

 You should always file a car accident claim if other drivers were involved, even if the damage appears to be minor or if you don’t have full coverage car insurance.
 One of the reasons your insurance company is there is to protect you against unreasonable demands and lawsuits from other drivers, which, unfortunately, can sometimes arise when drivers settle outside of their insurance companies.

 If no other cars or drivers were involved in your accident – you backed into a tree, for example – then it’s up to you whether or not you should contact your insurance company.
 If you do contact them, you run the risk of raising the cost of your insurance premium, especially if you’ve been involved in a number of other accidents in recent years.

 If the damage is minor, and the cost doesn’t meet your deductible, it might be worth it to pay for the repairs out of your own pocket.
 You know your financial situation and are the best one to determine the right route for you in event of such an accident.

 The insurance claims process can be long, and sometimes frustrating, lasting anywhere between a few weeks to a few months.
 However, it’s a necessary process to make certain of a fair outcome for all parties involved.
 The length and complexity of the process usually depends upon the severity of the accident.
 A fender bender is usually resolved quite quickly, while an accident resulting in severe injuries or fatalities will take a lot longer.